 Someone who appears too confident usually isn’t, and someone who tries to obviously downplay their confidence is trying to hide something.

 One of the most common tells is unnecessary fidgeting.
 Watch what players are doing with their hands, and keep your own hands in check, too.
 Do they reach up and pull at their collar every now and then?
 Are they turning their rings over preceding a bad (or good) hand?
-This is another time where knowing their baseline behavior is especially useful.
+This is another time where knowing their baseline behaviour is especially useful.

 Body language experts also look for signs of deliberate misleading.
 When people are trying to control their body language, it tends to show: The real emotion slips through regardless.
 When looking at someone’s body language to determine what’s going on in their heads, don’t just look at one tell: Especially not with more experienced players.
 Look at their body language as a whole.
 What is it telling you?
 Relate their body language to their hand.